sikkha/blockchain_economic_stimulus/README.md

-# blockchain_economic_stimulus
+# Thai-Boosty ARC–USDC Stimulus
 *A macroeconomic simulator and real-time digital settlement app*

 ## 🧭 What It Is
-**blockchain_economic_stimulus** is a prototype application that models and simulates a digital fiscal stimulus program — where government-issued wallets distribute funds that circulate locally under controlled leakages and VAT feedback.
+**Thai-Boosty** is a prototype application that models and simulates a digital fiscal stimulus program — where government-issued wallets distribute funds that circulate locally under controlled leakages and VAT feedback.

 The project integrates:
 - A **FastAPI backend** handling negotiation, settlement, and monitoring logic.